Flavorus/desk-csharp-sdk/README.md

 Resources
 ---------

-You can find more information about the SDK at the following places:
+For more info about this project and other things that I'm working on:

 	Project:		http://github.com/danielsaidi/desk-csharp-sdk
 	NuGet package:	http://nuget.org/packages/desk